| My Imajica Experience

 Anyway, back to the matter at hand, I was

-bound notebook.
+starting a journal in a spiral bound notebook.
 I went and left it in my seat pouch in 50C.
 If

 you happen to